deepseek-ai/DeepSeek-R1/README.md

 ## 1. Introduction

-We introduce our first-generation reasoning models, DeepSeek-R1-Zero and DeepSeek-R1.
+Hello MFs, this is ourgeneration reasoning models, DeepSeek-R1-Zero and DeepSeek-R1.
 DeepSeek-R1-Zero, a model trained via large-scale reinforcement learning (RL) without supervised fine-tuning (SFT) as a preliminary step, demonstrated remarkable performance on reasoning.
 With RL, DeepSeek-R1-Zero naturally emerged with numerous powerful and interesting reasoning behaviors.
 However, DeepSeek-R1-Zero encounters challenges such as endless repetition, poor readability, and language mixing.
 To address these issues and further enhance reasoning performance,